Data-CURE/CuRe-training/_episodes/01-intro.md

 Arguments for reproducibility often associate the Mertonian Norms to the principles of reproducibility, particularly when making the case for open data access (communalism and disinterestedness) and independent verification of reproducibility (universalism and organized skepticism), citing the Mertonian Norms as being central to productive and moral scientific practice and culture.

-Read the essay that introduced the Mertonian Norms and learn more here:
+Read the essay that introduced the Mertonian Norms and learn more here:<br/>
 **Merton, R. K. (1973).
 The normative structure of science.
 In *The sociology of science: Theoretical and empirical investigations*.
 University of Chicago Press. [http://www.panarchy.org/merton/science.html](http://www.panarchy.org/merton/science.html)**

 **Berkeley Initiative for Transparency in the Social Sciences.
 (2016, June 2). *What are Merton’s norms?* [https://youtu.be/00btFojQPiU](https://youtu.be/00btFojQPiU)**